-H.5 Training Curves
+G.6 Training Curves

-Here we present accompanying training curves for experiments reported in this work.
+We present accompanying training curves for experiments reported in this work in Figure 8, Figure 9, Figure 10, Figure 11, and Figure 12.
 We report averaged curves of the normalized accumulated reward with bands representing the standard deviation.